Native vegetation is defined as plants that are indigenous to Victoria, including trees, shrubs, herbs and grasses.

 Phone: (03) 5157 1650

 Open by prior arrangement

 Stephen and Cindy McMahon

 Please contact us if you would like to be added or removed from the list.

-Council's Roadside Vegetation Strategy sets the scene for the future management of vegetation on Shire’s rural roadsides.
-The Shire is responsible for managing some 3600 km of roadside in a sustainable manner.
+Our Roadside Vegetation Strategy sets the scene for the management of vegetation on rural roadsides.
+We are responsible for managing some 3600 km of roadside in a sustainable manner.

-The strategy identifies Council’s obligations and guides activities to ensure that our roadsides are well managed.
+The strategy identifies our obligations and guides activities to ensure that our roadsides are well managed.